Height Pairing on Higher Cycles and Mixed Hodge Structures II: Introduction

-Let $X$ be a smooth complex projective variety of dimension $d$.
-Following \cite{Hain:Height}, given a pair of algebraic cycles homologous to zero, that are in complementary dimensions and intersect properly, one can attach to them a mixed Hodge structure.
-The archimedean component of the height pairing between such a pair can be understood as a class measuring how far this mixed Hodge structure is from being split as a real mixed Hodge structure.
-More concretely the mixed Hodge structure appearing in Hain's work is a biextension $B$ associated to a pure Hodge structure $H$ of weight $-1$, whose graded pieces are of the form
+Let $X$ be a smooth projective variety of dimension $d$ defined over a number field $F$.
+Assuming several conjectures, Beilinson defined a height pairing between Chow groups of algebraic cycles homologous to zero that are in complementary codimensions.
+This pairing has two components, one defined for each non-archimedean prime of the number ring associated with $F$, and the other is defined for each archimedean embedding of $F$ inside $\C$.
+The archimedean component of the height pairing is of particular interest in complex geometry, as it can be defined independent of the arithmetic setting.
+In particular, R.~Hain in \cite{Hain:Height} attached a mixed Hodge structure to a pair of algebraic cycles satisfying the conditions for Beilinson's height pairing, such that the archimedean component of the height pairing can be understood as a class measuring how far this mixed Hodge structure is from being split as an $\R$-mixed Hodge structure.
+More concretely, the mixed Hodge structure appearing in Hain's work is a biextension $B$ associated with a pure Hodge structure $H$ of weight $-1$, whose weight-graded pieces are of the form

-A real mixed Hodge structure with only two consecutive weights is always split, so the fact that a mixed Hodge structure of the shape \eqref{eq:3} is split over $\R$ or not depends on the interplay of the pieces $\Q(0)$ and $\Q(1)$.
+A real mixed Hodge structure with underlying vector space $V$ and a weight filtration of the form $0\subsetneq W_k\subsetneq W_{k+1}=V$ is always split over $\R$.
+Therefore, the property of a mixed Hodge structure of the form \eqref{eq:3} being split over $\R$ depends only on the extension data from $\Gr^W_0(B)$ to $\Gr^W_{-2}(B)$.

-The archimedean component of the height pairing has been extended to higher cycles in \cite{Burgoswami:hait}.
-Hain's theorem has been extended to certain cycles belonging to $Z^{\ast}(X,1)$ in \cite{BGGP:Height}.
-Namely, with two cycles in a subgroup of $Z^{\ast}(X,1)$ intersecting properly we can associate a mixed Hodge structure with the shape
+Motivated by this Hodge theoretic approach, the authors extended the archimedean component of the height pairing to Bloch higher cycles of degree 1 in the paper \cite{BGGP:Height}.
+Namely, there is a bigraded complex of algebraic cycles $Z^{\ast}(X,\ast)_{00}$ computing higher Chow groups (see Section \ref{subsec:2.2}).
+With two cycles in $Z^{\ast}(X,1)_{00}$ that intersect properly, we associated a mixed Hodge structure $B$ with graded pieces

 where now $H$ has pure weight $-2$.
-It is shown in \cite{BGGP:Height} that one can attach a height to such a mixed Hodge structure, and that this height agrees (up to normalization) with the archimedean component of the height pairing in the case when the higher cycles have zero regulator.
+It is shown in \cite{BGGP:Height} that one can attach a height to such a mixed Hodge structure.

-When considering higher cycles in $Z^{\ast}(X,n)$ for $n>1$, the simplifications that led to a shape of the form \eqref{eq:1} are no longer valid.
-This forces us to consider arbitrary mixed Hodge structures with more complicated graded pieces.
-The main purpose of this article is to attach notions of heights to mixed Hodge structures provided with two classes of a special kind, called \textit{framed MHS}, and to show that for a pair of higher algebraic cycles in complementary codimensions that intersect properly, one can attach such a framed MHS.

-It remains open the question of comparing the height introduced in this paper with the archimedean component of the height pairing in the case of zero regulator.